UWPCE-PythonCert/PythonCertDevel/source/modules/EnvironmentOverview.rst

 ``Notepad`` on Windows is a text editor, but a crappy one.

-You need a real "Programmers Text Editor."
+You need a real "programmers text editor."

 A text editor saves only what it shows you, with no special formatting characters hidden behind the scenes.